bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-8-arraylists.rst

 ---------------------------------------------------

-.. |FRQ 2017| raw:: html

-   <a href="https://apcentral.collegeboard.org/pdf/ap-computer-science-a-frq-2017.pdf?course=ap-computer-science-a" target="_blank">2017 Free Response Question</a>

-This programming challenge is based on the |FRQ 2017| part 1a on the 2017 AP CSA exam.
+This programming challenge is based on the `2017 Free Response Question <https://apcentral.collegeboard.org/pdf/ap-computer-science-a-frq-2017.pdf?course=ap-computer-science-a>`_ part 1a on the 2017 AP CSA exam.
 In this question, you are asked to write a constructor for a class called ``Digits``.
 This constructor takes an integer number as its argument and divides it up into its digits and puts the digits into an ``ArrayList``.
 For example,